Sex and the City Actor Willie Garson Dead at 57 - E! Online

 According to People, he died following a "short illness."

-Garson was slated to appear in the upcoming Sex and the City spinoff, And Just Like That, and was spotted filming with Sarah Jessica Parker in New York in July.
-He was later seen on set with Mario Cantone (who plays Anthony Marentino) in August.
+Garson was slated to appear in the upcoming Sex and the City revival, And Just Like That, and was spotted filming with Sarah Jessica Parker in New York in July.
+He was later seen on set with Mario Cantone (who plays Stanny's husband, Anthony Marentino) in August.

-After the actor's death, Mario tweeted that he "couldn't have had a more brilliant TV partner," saying, "I'm devastated and just overwhelmed with Sadness.
+After the actor's death, Cantone tweeted that he "couldn't have had a more brilliant TV partner," saying, "I'm devastated and just overwhelmed with Sadness.
 Taken away from all of us way soon.
 You were a gift from the gods.
 Rest my sweet friend.
 I love you."

-Garson was also known for playing Mozzie on White Collar and Gerard Hirsch on Hawaii Five-0, and additionally landed TV roles on Supergirl, Whole Day Down and John from Cincinnati.
+Garson was also known for playing Mozzie on White Collar and Gerard Hirsch on Hawaii Five-0.
+He additionally landed TV roles on Stargate SG-1, NYPD Blue, Supergirl, Whole Day Down, John from Cincinnati and Friends, and appeared in the movies Freaky Friday, Groundhog Day and Little Manhattan, among others.

 As for his personal life, he wrote this summer that adopting his "little devil," Nathen, and being his father has been "the honor of my life."
 He said that Nathen, who now attends The College of Wooster, was "more than any concept of son I could have imagined, with the best heart I know."